andreberg/py4dlib/_sources/api/maths.txt

    :param str base: the base component 'v' represents.
 Must be one of ``x, y, z, -x, -y, -z``

+.. function:: BuildMatrix3(v, v2, off=None, base="z")

+   Builds a new orthonormal basis from 2 direction and (optionally) an offset vector using cross products.

+   :param str base: the base component 'v' represents.

 .. function:: GetMulP(m, v)

    Multiply a matrix with a vector representing a point.